Sources

 Within Southeast Asia, it is becoming more common for Asian managers to move from one country to another.

-In doing, they become able to work at international levels but
+In doing so, they become able to work at international levels but

 retain the streetwise sense of how business is done in Asia.